 Dorian Arnold's Brief Professional Biography

-Arnold has held many leadership roles in major HPC conferences.
-Among other roles, he currently serves on the steering committee for the SC Conference and as an Associate Editor of the IEEE Transactions on Parallel and Distributed Systems.
-He is also very committed to diversity and inclusion in computer science, currently serving as General Chair for Tapia 2017.
+Arnold has held leadership roles at major HPC venues including chair of many technical components and steering committee member for the SC Conference and as an Associate Editor of the IEEE Transactions on Parallel and Distributed Systems.
+He is committed to diversity and inclusion and served as General Chair for the 2017 ACM Richard Tapia Celebration of Diversity and the 2016 CRA HPC Pipeline Workshop.

-Arnold received Ph.D. and M.S. degrees in Computer Science from the Universities of Wisconsin and Tennessee, respectively.
-He also received his B.S. in Math and Computer Science from Regis University (Denver, CO) and his A.S. in Physics, Chemistry and Math from St. John's Junior College (Belize).
+Arnold earned Ph.D. and M.S. degrees in Computer Science from the Universities of Wisconsin and Tennessee, respectively.
+He earned a B.S. in Math and Computer Science from Regis University (Denver, CO) and his A.S. in Physics, Chemistry and Math from St. John's College (Belize).